 They eventually agreed to meet with us in February this year.
 They said that three members would be allowed to go to London to meet with them.

 We met with Pete Johnson, the Chief Policy Manager of the BBFC.
 He told us about how exactly they classify films.
-He said they concentrate on issues such as violence and drugs to decide on the age range for films and smoking was not one of their main
+He said they concentrate on issues such as violence and drugs to decide on the age range for films and smoking was not one of their

-consider it but don't think that the public do want it out.
+then they would consider it but don't think that the public do want it out.

 We have evidence to support that the public do want smoking out of films and will continue to campaign to prove to the BBFC that the public do want it out of youth rated films!